guws0/guws/GUWS constitution.md

 		1. These must take place no less than 3 days after they have been announced
 	3. Additionally, on receipt of a petition signed by 25% of the membership, EGMs can be demanded
 		1. Similarly, these must take place no less than 3 days after they have been demanded
+		2. Should the membership deem the current committee inadequate, corrupt, or malicious, they may hold a vote to depose them and strip them of their power.
+An EGM with this kind of vote shall be organised by the membership themselves, and shall require a vote of 50% of the society's members to pass
-	3. Constitutional structure, formatting, spelling, punctuation, and grammar may be adjusted without vote, however meaningful content (words, phrasing, etc.) must only be changed with a vote from the membership
+	4. Constitutional structure, formatting, spelling, punctuation, and grammar may be adjusted without vote, however meaningful content (words, phrasing, etc.) must only be changed with a vote from the membership
 9.	**COMPLAINTS PROCEDURE**
 	1. Unofficial complaints may be made to the committee at any time, verbally or in writing
 	2. Official complaints
-		1. Shall be made to the Secretary (or a committee member unnamed in the complaint, if preferred)
+		1. Shall be made to the Vice President (or a committee member unnamed in the complaint, if preferred)
 		2. The committee (or unnamed committee members, if preferred) shall form a sub-committee to investigate a suitable course of action
 		3. This shall take no more than 7 working days
 		4. The agreed upon action shall be sent to the complainant and will be carried out